'That is not my husband at all' -- Wife defends man accused of attacki | Where Orlando Turns First For Breaking News, Weather, and Traffic

 He was arrested by federal agents and charged with assault or intimidation of flight crew member or flight attendant and interfering with the performance of duties.

-When contacted by Channel 9, Courneyea's wife in Canada did not know her husband was in jail.
+When contacted by WFTV, Courneyea's wife in Canada did not know her husband was in jail.

 She said Courneyea had gone to Jamaica on Friday for a vacation and, after reading the criminal complaint, said the allegations against her husband were completely out of character.